 The University may elect to continue mission critical services and the infrastructure to support them.
 In such an event, existing Standard Practice Guides and other policies that address compensation, employment, scheduling, reduction in force, discipline, dispute resolution and leaves, may be modified, based on the circumstances.
 Units will annually review their continuity of operations plans and notify their employees of each individual's critical designation.
 During such a time as an extended reduction in operations (greater than 2 days), the University may require all available faculty and staff to provide services as required and appropriate.
 Every reasonable effort will be made to facilitate contributions to critical service areas.
 Upon approval, designated faculty and staff should report to work and may receive assignments outside of their normal duties.
-Decisions about pay and benefits for employees who are not providing services will be made by the President, or designee, and Executive Vice-Presidents in the context of minimizing disruption to services and negative impacts on the faculty and staff; the local, State and National situation; and the financial impact on the University.
+Decisions about pay and benefits for employees who are not providing services will be made by the President, or designee, and Executive Vice-Presidents in the context of minimizing disruption to services and negative impacts on the faculty and staff; the local, state and national situation; and the financial impact on the University.

-Responsibility Action Executive Director Analyze emergency conditions and assess level of risk, consulting Division of Public Safety with the Incident Response Team (IRT).
-Recommend to the Security (ED, DPSS) President whether appropriate safety messaging and/or and reductions in operations should be considered.
+Responsibility Action Executive Director, Division of Public Safety and Security (DPSS) Analyze emergency conditions and assess level of risk, consulting with the Incident Response Team (IRT).
+Recommend to the President whether appropriate safety messaging and/or reductions in operations should be considered.
 Carry out the Emergency Operations Plan (EOP).
 President or designee Make decision to either continue to observe impending conditions or reduce operations.

-Units Annually review unit Continuity of Operations Planning (COOP) and identify critical services and critical employees.
+Responsibility Action Units Annually review unit Continuity of Operations Planning (COOP) and identify critical services and critical employees.
 Inform employees annually of their critical status designations.
 Critical Employee Report to work as required by unit's COOP.
-Non-critical Employee Make every reasonable effort to report for work as scheduled if operations are being maintained in the employee's department.
-If reasonable attempts to do so fail, notify supervisor of inability to report and the conditions which prevent doing so.
+Non-critical Employee Do not report to work on-site during an emergency reduction in operations.
 Flint and Dearborn leadership Responsible for decisions and procedures, as well as the planning efforts associated with, the reduction of operations.